pcsmomo/regular-expression-steven/README.md

 - Practice advanced regular expression
 - Find the way use it in termianl or for text files (and see how fast it is)

+## Section 3: Working with Character Sets

+### 15. Using Character Sets

+there's no metacharacters in character set except `-`